Reward

 - Any attack requiring a social-engineering step

-- Self XSS, reflected XSS and "HTTP Host Header" XSS
+- Self XSS, "HTTP Host Header" XSS or XSS that cannot be used to impact other users

 - CORS configuration, except if you can show a way to exploit this vulnerability to compromise sensitive information